dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       elts[size] := Some(val);
       size := size + 1;
     }
+{% endhighlight %}

-    // To pop an element, return the last used element of the array and
-    // decrement the size.
-Ensures that both the return value and the
+To pop an element, return the last used element of the array and decrement the size.
+Ensures that both the return value and the internal changes match the stack specification.

+{% highlight dafny %}
-    // internal changes match the stack specification. method Pop() returns (result : T)
+    method Pop() returns (result : T)
       requires ValidModel()
       requires !IsEmpty()